rstudio/shiny/_includes/tutorial/run-and-debug.md

 ## Run & Debug

-Throughout the tutorial you've been calling `runApp` to run examples and the MPG application.
-This function starts the Shiny application and opens up your default web browser to view it.
-The call to runApp is blocking, meaning that it prevents traditional interaction with the console while the applciation is running.
+Throughout the tutorial you've been calling `runApp` to run the example applications.
+This function starts the application and opens up your default web browser to view it.
+The call is blocking, meaning that it prevents traditional interaction with the console while the applciation is running.

 To stop the application you simply interupt R -- you can do this by pressing the Escape key in all R front ends as well as by clicking the stop button if your R environment provides one.